Constructing fractional Gaussian fields from long-range divisible sandpiles on the torus: Proofs

-Basically, good bounds for $d_{\eta}(x,y)$ imply good bounds for $\mathbb{E}\max_{x \in T} \eta^{\alpha}(x)$.
-In the next few propositions, we will prove the bounds for $d_\eta$ for our case.
-Once we get those bounds, obtaining Theorem~\ref{thm-bounds-odometer-finite} is a straightforward adaptation of the calculations made in \cite{Levine2016}.
+Basically, good bounds for $d_{\eta}(x,y)$ will imply good bounds for $\mathbb{E}[\max_{x \in T} \{\eta^{\alpha}(x)\}]$.
+In the sequel we will prove upper and lower bounds for $d_\eta$ for our case.
+Theorem~\ref{thm-bounds-odometer-finite} is a straightforward adaptation of the proofs of Propositions~8.3 and 8.8 made in \cite{Levine2016}.